Greens Creek, Queensland: Education

 Gympie East State School is a government primary (Prep-6) school for boys and girls at 219 Cedar Pocket Road (26.1798°S 152.7327°E).
 In 2018, the school had an enrolment of 140 students with 10 teachers (8 full-time equivalent) and 9 non-teaching staff (6 full-time equivalent).

+There are no secondary schools in Greens Creek.
+The nearest government secondary school is Gympie State High School in Gympie to the south-west.